 - 1. Any student arriving after 8:30 AM shall be considered late.
-In case of lateness of less than one hour, a student may end up attending study that day and completing all work which was missed due to the lateness. - 2.
+In case of lateness of less than one hour, a student may end up attending study that day and completing all work which was missed due to the lateness.
+In case of lateness of less than one hour, a student can work with the teacher to make up any work that was missed. - 2.
 Any student who arrives unexcused after 9:30 AM will be considered absent for the day. - 3.
 Chronic tardiness may result in failing grades.